Omid Popalzay

-Omid Popalzay (Pashto & امید پوپلزی; born 25 January 1996) is an Afghan professional footballer who plays as an attacking midfielder for Thai League 3 club Prime Bangkok and the Afghanistan national team.
+Omid Popalzay (امید پوپلزی; born 25 January 1996) is an Afghan professional footballer who plays as an attacking midfielder for Championship club Persiraja Banda Aceh and the Afghanistan national team.

 Youth

 Before joining Achilles '29 in 2015 Omid Popalzay played in the youth of SV Estria and N.E.C./FC Oss.

 Career

 Achilles '29

 He signed in July 2015 his first professional contract for Achilles '29.
 He was signed to play for the second team of Achilles '29 but was given a change for the first team after he impressed.
 On 11 September 2015 he made his debut for Achilles '29 against Sparta Rotterdam.
 He scored his first goal in a 2–1 win against FC Den Bosch.
 One week after the win against FC Den Bosch he scored another goal and made an assist against Jong PSV with the result being a 3–2 win for Achilles '29.